yreclab/yreclab/README.md

 To build, simply `make clean; make all`.
 Binaries will be found in the `bin/` folder, and intermediate build products in the `build/` folder.

 As a C and WebAssembly code, YREC can also be compiled natively as a C framework or to target Node.js as well.

 ## Differences from stock YREC (v.
 5.1) or `f2c`'ed output

+Original YREC source files for the current distribution of yreclab are found in `src/yrec-f`.
+Most of these source files are converted to C via the `f2c` utility, and placed in `src/yrec-c`.
+However, modifications are made to source files to preserve proper type definitions with `f2c`.

 Making modifications to yreclab locally is possible by editing the C code in `src/yrec-c` and recompiling.
+Some notable differences between the stable versions of yreclab and YREC currently include:

-- `yrec-f/step.f`: a driver for the web version of YREC
+- `yrec-f/step.f`: an alternative driver for YREC which does a single timestep.
+- `yrec-c/step.c`: modified from `step.f` with return values to indicate run status.
-- `src/yrec_c_defs.c`: defines common blocks for f2c
+- `src/yrec_c_defs.c`: defines common blocks for linking with `emcc`
 - variable length arrays are not supported (`boole.f` and `splinj.f`)

 In some cases, `f2c` will incorrectly emit the wrong type during